 This MSN Clinical Student Handbook is designed to guide your progression through the nursing curriculum and should be maintained throughout the program as a reference.
 The policies, guidelines and resources contained in this handbook serve to guide the practice of the School of Nursing.
 They are consistent with, and expand upon, those of Georgia Southwestern State University.
-Policies of Georgia Southwestern, as well as a list of student rights and responsibilities, are outlined in the Graduate Bulletin at: https://www.gsw.edu/registrar/bulletin/Current-Graduate-20211.pdf
+Policies of Georgia Southwestern, as well as a list of student rights and responsibilities, are outlined in the Graduate Bulletin found on the GSW website.